ADVANTICS/documentation/power-modules/ADM-PC-BP25/theory_of_operation.md

 This control mode is usually used together with other modules operating in the Inverter 3-phase, or in Inverter 1-phase Sync. modes, in order to generate the neutral point.
 When the frequency setpoint is configured, this module will generate synchronization pulses used by the other modules in Inverter 1-phase Sync. mode in order to synchronize themselves with respect to the pulse.
 This process provides great flexibility to generate any type of AC voltage of any frequency, amplitude (within DC link voltage) and phase.

+>[!NOTE] The frequency setpoint must be set BEFORE the Neutral mode is enabled.

 For more information about possible applications, please refer to the [Application Examples](power-modules/ADM-PC-BP25/application_examples.md) section.

 ![power envelope va01](images/AFE_neutral-AFE_neutral.svg ':size=50%')